collective/collective.dynamicmosaic/src/collective/dynamicmosaic/tests/rendering.rst

 0. Obtain the content page, an HTML document.

-   --- dynamicmosaic specific ---

-A. Look for dynamic panel slots in the content page template.

-   A dynamic panel is an element (usually a ``<div />``) in the layout page with a data-dynamic-panel attribute, for example: ``<div data-dynamic-panel="A" />``.

-   The attribute specifies an id which *may* be used as a slot name into which a concrete panel can be placed.

-   By convention, dynamic panel ids are single-letter capitals placed in the template in such a way that the most prominent slot is 'A', the second most prominent slot is 'B' etc.

-B. Resolve and obtain an IDynamicMosaic adapter that provides a mapping from dynamic panel slot id to concrete panel ids that can be resolved by plone.app.blocks in step 3 below.

-C. Replace all dynamic panel ids with the concrete panel ids to be rendered.
-   This transforms our dynamicmosaic page layout template containing panel slots, into a concrete plone.app.blocks page layout with concrete panel ids.

-D. (TODO: site layout monkeying?)

-   ---/ dynamicmosaic specific ---

 1. Look for a site layout link in the content page.
 This takes the form of an attribute on the html tag like ``<html data-layout="..." />``.